Have Family Law Questions?

 Aspects of family law in California can be confusing and you can easily make mistakes by attempting to work your divorce out without legal representation.
-The Tate Law Group, APC is ready to help by answering any questions you may have about your situation and working hard on your behalf to ensure your rights are protected at all times.
-A Murrieta family law attorney from our firm can make all the difference for your divorce, custody case, or other legal matter.
+Attorney Sharon Tate, a Partner at The Grey Legal Group, APC is ready to help by answering any questions you may have about your situation and working hard on your behalf to ensure your rights are protected at all times.

 Below are some common questions you may have regarding family law.
 This list is far from exhaustive, so call our firm today for further help.